SSC-ICT-Innovatie/LearningLion/README.md

 ## How to use this repo
 !
 This repo is tested on a Windows platform
 The instructions as written assume you have Anaconda and Python installed.
-If not, download python (https://www.python.org/downloads/) and follow this installation guides: https://docs.anaconda.com/free/anaconda/install/windows/.
+If not, download Python (https://www.python.org/downloads/) and follow this installation guide for Anaconda: https://docs.anaconda.com/free/anaconda/install/windows/.

 ### Preparation